 Remember that extreme environments stress the human body and if you are not well you may not be fit enough to enjoy the challenge.
 Consider whether, if taking an adventure holiday to a difficult environment, or one which involves a level of physical activity which is unusual for you (such as trekking), you have prepared adequately.

 When travelling to remote locations a tooth problem can be distressing and impossible to solve.
 If you will be travelling off the beaten track then make sure that you have had a dental check-up within a reasonable interval of travel.

 If you use contact lenses consider whether conditions will allow you to manage your lenses hygienically.
-Take a pair of spectacles with you just in case.
-Consider whether it would be sensible to switch to spectacles or daily disposable lenses for your trip.
+Take a pair of glasses with you just in case.
+Consider whether it would be sensible to switch to glasses or daily disposable lenses for your trip.